jonavm/U1T02/README.md

 An asynchronous document intelligence service built in phases for U1T02.

-**Phases 1–6 are implemented:** upload a document, receive a job ID, and retrieve extracted text after a Celery worker processes it.
-Supported inputs are PDF, PNG, JPG/JPEG, and UTF-8 TXT.
-The worker uses pypdf for native PDF text, PDFium for rendering, and Tesseract for English/Spanish OCR.

-**Next: phase 7 final report and delivery.** Recovery and clean-state integration have been verified.
-See [phase 6 acceptance](docs/06-integration.md) for reproducible Docker-only checks and their scope.

 ## Run

 Install Docker with Compose and Linux containers, then run: